 A program that focuses on the application of descriptive and inferential statistics to biomedical research and clinical, public health, and industrial issues related to human populations.
 Includes instruction in mathematical statistics, modeling, clinical trials methodology, disease and survival analysis, longitudinal analysis, missing data analysis, spatial analysis, computer tomography, biostatistics consulting, and applications to such topics as genetics, oncology, pharmacokinetics, physiology, neurobiology, and biophysics.

-North Carolina awards the most Doctors degree research scholarships in Biostatistics of all US states with 22 degrees being granted last year.
-Students interested in Biostatistics can expect around 48% percent of their fellow classmates to be men and 52% percent to be women.
+Massachusetts awards the most Doctors degree research scholarships in Biostatistics of all US states with 27 degrees being granted last year.
+Students interested in Biostatistics can expect around 56% percent of their fellow classmates to be men and 44% percent to be women.
 The majority students graduating in this field earn a Masters degree.
 The average starting salary for an undergraduate degree in Biostatistics is $42,090.

-If you want to major in Biostatistics, then you should think about attending Columbia University in the City of New York!
-This school grants approximately 9 degrees at the Doctors degree research scholarship level in Biostatistics every year.
+If you want to major in Biostatistics, then you should think about attending the University of North Carolina at Chapel Hill!
+This school grants approximately 17 degrees at the Doctors degree research scholarship level in Biostatistics every year.

 Some top jobs related to Biostatistics, include Medical Scientists, Except Epidemiologists and Natural Sciences Managers, both of which have many employment opportunities.
 Though there are higher paying positions, such as Natural Sciences Managers. the most in-demand position for Biostatistics majors is Health Specialties Teachers, Postsecondary.